- Why did USDA conduct the FoodAPS survey?

-- Which of the TFP basket cost measures should be used?
+- Which of the basket cost measures should be used?

 - Are there measures of access to stores that are not SNAP authorized?

-Due to the sensitive nature and confidentiality of the FoodAPS data (the data were collected under the Confidential Information Protection and Statistical Efficiency Act, or CIPSEA), the full survey files may be accessed by external researchers only through the National Opinion Research Center (NORC) Data Enclave—a secure data enclave.
+Due to the sensitive nature and confidentiality of the FoodAPS data (the data were collected under the Confidential Information Protection and Statistical Efficiency Act, or CIPSEA), the full survey files may be accessed by external researchers only through a secure data enclave.
 See Data Access for more information.

 Yes.
 Free, public-use files were released in November 2016.
 The public-use files are stripped of data that pose a risk of disclosing confidential information.
-However, depending on the research project, the data may be just as viable and informative.
+However, depending on the research project, the data may be just as viable and informative as the restricted-use data.
 See the Overview page to view and download the public-use files.

-It normally takes a week or two to receive approval, and it will take approximately three weeks for NORC to set up accounts and provide training on the data enclave.
+It normally takes 1 to 2 weeks to receive approval, and it will take approximately 3 weeks to set up accounts and provide training on data enclave use.

-To access detailed aggregate figures, you will need to follow the process of gaining access to the restricted-use data files through USDA and NORC (see Data Access).
+To access detailed aggregate figures, you will need to gain access to the restricted-use data files (see Data Access).

 As the cost of access can be prohibitive, especially for students, you may want to consider using the FoodAPS public-use files available on the Overview page.

-Before any type of output—including tables, charts, graphs, slide presentations, draft reports, and final reports—can be downloaded from the NORC Data Enclave, it will be reviewed by both NORC and ERS for disclosure risk and adherence to outputs specified in the Project Agreement.
+Before any type of output—including tables, charts, graphs, slide presentations, draft reports, and final reports—can be downloaded from the secure data enclave, the output will be reviewed by ERS for disclosure risk and adherence to outputs specified in the Project Agreement.
 This review requirement includes preliminary or interim results meant to be shared outside of the data enclave with other CIPSEA-trained and approved colleagues on the research team.

 Yes, any alterations to a previously-approved report must be reviewed again before publication.

-There are multiple data sets that comprise the IRI data.
+There are multiple data sets that comprise the Information Resources, Inc. (IRI) data.
 At a broad level, the IRI Consumer Network data includes information about where households shopped, when they shopped, and what they purchased for food at home.
-Another data set, InfoScan, contains scanner data from retail food sales by store type and market area.
-A third data set—the product dictionaries—include product descriptions with information such as brand and flavor for items with Universal Product Codes (UPC).
-Finally, the nutrition and claims data set includes nutrition facts and health-related claims (such as lower cholesterol) for UPC items.
+Another data set (InfoScan) contains weekly-product Universal Product Code (UPC) level sales for individual store locations, although some sales information is at a more aggregate level.
+More information about scanner data available at ERS can be found on the Using Proprietary Data web page.
+The available product dictionaries include product descriptions with information such as brand and flavor for items with Universal Product Codes (UPC) and nutrition facts and health-related claims (such as lower cholesterol) for UPC items.
 For more information, see:Understanding IRI Household-Based and Store-Based Scanner Data

-Usually, external collaborations are formed independently between ERS and external researchers based on similar research interests.
-If you have someone in mind you would like to work with, please contact them directly.
+Usually, external collaborations are formed independently between ERS and external researchers, based on similar research interests.
+If you have someone in mind you would like to work with, please contact the person directly.